risingwavelabs/rfcs/rfcs/0048-on-conflict-clause-in-create-table-statement.md

 ## Summary

-allow user to declare the conflict behavior when the newly inserted row break the unique constraint of primary key.
+Allow user to declare the conflict behavior when the newly inserted row break the unique constraint of primary key.

 ## Motivation